radiac/nanodjango/README.md

 ```

 It will create your database in a ``db.sqlite3`` file next to your ``counter.py``, with
-the appropriate migrations in ``migrations/``.
-Alternatively you could run each of these
+the appropriate migrations in ``migrations/``, and serve your static and media files.
-commands manually with the ``run`` command, eg
+Alternatively you could run each of these commands manually with the ``run`` command, eg
 ``nanodjango run counter.py runserver 0:8000``

 Run it in production using WSGI: